 Pool Safety Precautions

-Every residential pool in Illinois must be enclosed by a barrier no less than 42 inches high, ensuring no unsupervised access can occur.
+Every residential pool should be enclosed by a permanent barrier meeting your municipality’s height requirement, commonly 48 inches, so that no unsupervised access can occur.
 This barrier must be permanent and effective.
 Owners are advised to have life-saving equipment, such as a throwing ring buoy with an attached rope and a reach-assist pole, readily available.
-For those with children, wearing tight fitting rubber or plastic pants is imperative if they’re not toilet-trained, to ensure hygiene and safety.
+Keeping non-toilet-trained children in tight fitting rubber or plastic pants is a public-pool rule rather than a residential one, but it is still worth doing for hygiene.

 Fencing and Barrier Regulations

-Illinois has specific codes that mandate the construction of fences and barriers around residential swimming pools to ensure safety.
+Illinois municipalities have specific codes that mandate the construction of fences and barriers around residential swimming pools to ensure safety.

 Fence Construction Requirements

-Fence construction around swimming pools in Illinois is regulated to prevent accidental drownings and unauthorized access.
-The Illinois Swimming Pool Laws state that the fences must be:
+Fence construction around swimming pools in Illinois is regulated locally to prevent accidental drownings and unauthorized access.
+Under the model codes most Illinois communities have adopted, the fence must be:

 Maximum Gap: No openings greater than four inches wide are allowed.

-Self-closing and Self-latching Gates: Entrances must have gates that close and latch automatically.
+Self-closing and Self-latching Gates: Entrances must have gates that close and latch automatically, with the latch out of a small child’s reach.

 Other Effective Permanent Barriers

-In lieu of traditional fencing, other forms of effective permanent barriers are also acceptable under the Illinois mandates.
-These alternatives are required to fulfill the same safety purposes as pool fences and are subject to the Illinois Law and Pool Safety guidelines which include:
+In lieu of traditional fencing, other forms of effective permanent barriers are generally acceptable, including a house wall or the wall of an above-ground pool.
+These alternatives are required to fulfill the same safety purposes as pool fences and are subject to the same local rules, which include:

-Height Specifications: Permanent barriers must still maintain a minimum height of 42 inches.
+Height Specifications: Permanent barriers must still meet the height your municipality requires.

 Structural Soundness: They must be designed to prevent climbing and resist breaches.